A New Lawsuit Claims The Disneyland Hotel Didn't Warn Guest About Bed Bugs

 “We take extensive preventative measures so that our guests are comfortable and safe during their hotel stays and when needed take aggressive steps to rectify.”

-But Eldridge’s lawyer, Brian Virag says that Disney fell short and left his client with bites and a rash.
-He adds that this is not the first time a Disneyland hotel property has had a bed bug infestation, and they should have eliminated the problem before his client checked in.
+But Eldridge’s lawyer Brian Virag says that Disney fell short and left his client with bites and a rash.
+He adds that this is not the first time a Disneyland hotel property has had a bedbug infestation, and they should have eliminated the problem before his client checked in.

 “They did not provide a bedbug-free hotel room.”

-In the past, Virag has won large settlements for his clients including a $546k verdict for a family who was bitten by bedbugs at a California Hilton Hotel.
+In the past, Virag has won large settlements for his clients, including a $546,000 verdict for a family who was bitten by bedbugs at a California Hilton Hotel.

-Virag says that the Disneyland Hotel knew they had a bed bug infestation and failed to act.
+Virag says that the Disneyland Hotel knew they had a bedbug infestation and failed to act.
 He says that Eldridge “endured many sleepless nights and much emotional and mental distress, coupled with other physical conditions associated with severe mental and emotional distress.”

-The Bed Bug Registry is a public database where people can register complaints after a hotel stay or sightings of bed bugs at a resort or hotel.
+The Bed Bug Registry is a public database where people can register complaints after a hotel stay or sightings of bedbugs at a resort or hotel.